rrsg2020/data_submission/README.md

 2. For each inversion recovery measurement, 1 (or 2) NIFTI file(s) with inversion times in the "time" dimension
    * One file if magnitude-only, two files if data is complex.
-   * If complex, can be magnitude and phase, or real and imaginary A YAML file with all other details
+   * If complex, can be magnitude and phase, or real and imaginary
-Both with same filenames
+1. For NIFTI file, a YAML file with all other details
+   * The YAML file should have the same filename as the NIFTI file but with a "\*.yaml" file extension.
+   * The YAML should follow the same template as those included in the sample submission (see section below).

 ## Submission Process